Menu

 Description

 A kidney-pancreas transplant is a surgery performed to replace both a kidney and a pancreas simultaneously in people with kidney failure and type 1 diabetes.
-Most patients who need a new pancreas undergo a kidney-pancreas transplant at the same time.
+Most patients who need a new pancreas will undergo a kidney-pancreas transplant at the same time.
 Usually, both organs come from the same donor and can be transplanted in one procedure.
-But if you have a functioning kidney—either your own or from a prior transplant—you may benefit from a pancreas-only procedure called a pancreas after kidney transplant.
-You might also be able to receive a kidney from a living donor and a pancreas from a deceased organ donor.

 In addition to being a potentially life-saving procedure, a kidney-pancreas transplant can significantly improve your quality of life.
 Eventually, you may not need to take insulin, and other complications from diabetes, such as slow wound healing or digestive problems, may stabilize or even reverse.